DKMitt/reactjs16/README.md

 # React.JS 16

-To take a look at some of the new features with React.JS 16 (aka React Fiber) a better working understanding with Components, using Props, working with State, Inline Conditionals & Basic Events, and LifeCycle Methods.
+To take a look at some of the new features with React.JS 16 (aka React Fiber) a better working understanding Components, using Props, working with State, Basic Conditionals in JSX, Basic Events, and LifeCycle Methods.

-__Project Status - Last Updated, 01/12/2018__
+__Project Status - Date Completed: 01/12/2018__

 ----